 Field Visit to Geneva and the Hague

 During this activity, students will have the opportunity to immerse themselves in the very heart of diplomacy, visit different international organizations and network with other diplomats, personnel of permanent missions accredited to the UN, civil servants of international organizations and civil society representatives.

 Students will spend 3 days in Geneva (Switzerland) and 2 days in The Hague (Netherlands).
-The fee of the five-day field trip is $1,500.
+The fee of the five-day field visit is $1,500.
 The fee does not include travel, accommodation, food or visa expenses.